De Minimis Ending: What You Need to Know About New Customs Processing

 • Upside: Your advertised prices stay competitive

-Most brands are mixing both approaches - absorbing costs on high-margin items, passing through on commoditized products.
-According to National Retail Federation analysis, 60% of retailers use different strategies by product category.
+Most brands are using mixed strategies - absorbing costs on high-margin items, passing through on commoditized products.
+Retailers are adapting pricing strategies based on product categories rather than across-the-board changes.

 How Cleverific helps with customs processing changes